gztomas/luft/README.md

 # Batalla

-This is a port of an spaceships game I did at collegue from C & DOS to HTML5 canvas.
+This is a port of a spaceships game I did at college from C & DOS to ES6 & HTML5 canvas.